DFW1N/SRE_Test/terraform/layers/modules/README.md

 This folder holds all the modules that will be using code from the `/main/` directory to pass parameters into it to deploy the infrastructure.
+These should be copied to the deployments/ directory to build rapid infrastructure.